-- Now you should have a load of post-it notes with some hopefully repeating themes.
-Do a bit of affinity mapping and cluster together the common themes and issues.
-This should take about 45 minutes to give yourself time to play with the groupings and possibly discard irrelevant ones.
+- Now you should have a load of post-it notes, hopefully with some repeating themes.
+Do a bit of affinity mapping and cluster together the similar ones to help you see where the biggest issues were.
+Give yourself half an hour to play with the groupings and possibly discard irrelevant ones.

-- Finally, crack open a Google Doc or note of some form and write up the issues you’ve seen in a list ordered by the most recurring.
-Or prioritised however you wish.
-Link off to where the videos are stored and this doc can act as your index and report that the user testing took place.
+- Finally, crack open a text doc of some form and write up the issues you’ve seen in a list, ordered by the most recurring.
+Link off to where the videos are stored and this doc can act as your index and a lightweight report of the user test findings.